 One of the most critical steps to increase the efficiency of your production process and OEE is to engage production operators with their work.
-But how do you drive engagement and how does real-time monitoring of production machines fit into the picture?
-This article gives you an overview of why engagement matters and three suggestions on how to increase it on your shop floor using OEE software.
+But how do you drive engagement, and how does real-time monitoring of production machines fit into the picture?
+This article gives you an overview of why engagement matters and three suggestions for increasing it on your shop floor using OEE software.

 Reports on the productivity and payback of employee engagement show that workers who are invested in their roles are more productive than those who aren’t.
 What is more, according to a Gallup poll, engaged employees are 21% more productive than their less engaged counterparts.
 In a factory, this becomes even more important because engaged employees are the ones who discover opportunities for improvements.

 A company with 10 production machines, each running an 8h shift during the morning and evening, 5 days a week.
 Each shift on each of the machines has 30 minutes of unplanned, unknown production stops.
-That means 600 minutes lost per day, in the factory.
-For the year, that would total to 260 x 600 = 156 000 minutes or 2 600 hours.
-Let’s go a step further and divide that by 8 (the time of one shift).
-And what we get is about 325 shifts lost in one year.
-But if your operators are engaged in the work, you have the potential to halve this or remove it completely.
+This equals 600 minutes lost per day in the factory.

-Based on the example, it’s easy to understand how every improvement in the factory matters.
-And how engaged operators bring value.
-But it’s also important to realize that most individuals have their own motives to come to work.
+Based on the example, it’s easy to understand how every improvement in the factory matters and how engaged operators bring value.
+But it’s also important to realize that most individuals have their own motives for coming to work.
 They have their personal goals, ambitions, and reasons that won’t always align with yours.

 Thus finding ways to engage your production operators becomes a key challenge.
-Whether that means giving them an important challenge to tackle or more responsibilities.
+Whether that means giving them a significant challenge to tackle or more responsibilities.
 Or just simply giving them recognition and positive feedback.
 At the end of the day, your operators need to feel that they are the heroes in your factory.

 How to Engage Production Operators?